Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 ### Potential sources

-The following book offers useful information that can be used for the project's imple-mentation.
+The following book offers useful information that can be used for the project's implementation.
 The book explains how Python can be used to work with GPIOs and it can be useful for this project.
 * Getting Started with Raspberry Pi (By Matt Richardson and Shawn Wallace)

 The other book that can be used is covering some basics and instructions of working with the Apache server which are useful to design a Web-UI.
 This thesis is not covering basics in depth, but some basic knowledge will be required.
-* Learn Raspberry Pi with Linux (By Peter Membrey , David Hows)
+* Learn Raspberry Pi with Linux (By Peter Membrey, David Hows)

 Vesa-Matti Yli-Heikkilä has created a basic home surveillance system.
 His work can be a starting point.
 * Home surveillance with Raspberry Pi (Bachelor thesis by Vesa-Matti Yli-Heikkilä)